gabrielmsilva00/PlainTools/docs/_sources/index.rst

             - Precision of the output;
             - It is recommended to follow the lowest decimal place.
             - i.e. tol=64 for a precision of up to 1e-64.

+        dcm: String | Integer = 'auto'
+            - Decimal places of the output;
+            - It is involved in the rounding phase of the function.
+            - 'auto' rounds repeating decimals up to 4 repetitions;
+            - i.e. pnumber(1/3, dcm='auto') == 0.3333
+            - (dcm=16 | dcm=None) end up with the same result.

     :|Returns|:
         R: Real | Iterable[Real] | None